mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Review: NewYork Cables 24-Port 1U Patch Panel

-- Grade: B
+- Grade: B+

+This works fine.
+At the end of the day, it's basically just a metal and plastic panel, so there's not much to do well or poorly.
+But it feels sturdy and installs into the rack well.

-It's fine.
-One of the reasons I chose it was that I saw in reviews it has a rear bar that helps support Ethernet cables.
+One of the reasons I chose the NewYork brand patch panel was that I saw in reviews it has a rear bar that helps support Ethernet cables.
 In my rack, the rear bar doesn't do anything.
 It's too close to the Ethernet ports to provide support, and they don't seem to need it anyway.

+TODO: Show photos of rear

-My complaint is with the labels.
-It's slips of paper under plastic, like a landline phone would have for speed dial in the 90s.
+My complaint is with the port labels.
+They're slips of paper under plastic, like a landline phone would have for speed dial in the 90s.
 That's too permanent.
-What if I change
+I don't like the idea of pulling out the entire paper strip and erasing and rewriting every time I rearrange cables.

+TODO: Photo of labels

 ### Review: Tripp Lite 16-port 1U Patch Panel

-- Grade: B
+- Grade: A

+As with the NewYork cables patch panel, it's fine, but there's not much to get excited about with patch panels.

+TODO: Photo

-I like that the labels are little whiteboard panels.
-I had whiteboard markers on hand, but they were too big to write in such tiny spaces.
-I bought ultra fine tip whiteboard markers (TODO: link), and those worked well.
+I like that the labels are tiny whiteboards.
+I had whiteboard markers on hand, but they were too big to write in such tiny spaces, so I bought ultra fine-tip whiteboard markers (TODO: link), and those worked well.

+TODO: Photo

 ## Choosing a Raspberry Pi rack mount